Kikisq/RedSoxReport/README.md

 To avoid plastering a copy of the schedule everywhere, I designed a web scraper to search and aggregate Fenway Park event info, run on AWS Lambda.\
 Lambda function calls are triggered daily (@ 9am EST) through AWS Cloudwatch Events.\
-Amazon SES is used to send emails, notifying recipients of Fenway Park events occuring later that day.
+Amazon SES is used to send emails, notifying recipients of Fenway Park events occurring later that day.